 People with MCL may also develop an autoimmune disease, which may negatively impact their chance of survival.

-MCL is a type of aggressive cancer that doctors may find challenging to treat.
+Mantle cell lymphoma (MCL) is a type of aggressive cancer that doctors may find challenging to treat.